 Here you can find our most popular aurora borealis and photography questions.
 Click the questions below to find the answers.

-We are on the backside of the 2013-2015 peak of the solar cycle.
-There is still great potential for aurora activity but the number of aurora-generating sunspots is declining.
+The last peak of the Solar Cycle was 2014 and the next predicted peak is 2025, but I always say the best year is the year that we’re in.
+That could not be more true than right now because we are currently on a strong upswing in the Solar Cycle and sunspot activity is generating some wild auroras.
 For those planning their own aurora hunt we advise going whenever it's convenient for you to spend the most amount of time as possible with your eyes on the sky.
-Whatever the year we say "Just go for it" and there's no time like the present!
+Whatever the year or weather prediction, we say just go for it!
+There’s no time like the present.

 This graph shows that my best aurora experiences are spread out across the peak phases of the solar cycle.
 Predicting the exact month, week and night is the hard part and involves a lot of luck and just being there.

 Statistically, springtime (March/April) and autumn (September/October) contain the most “geomagnetically disturbed days” which means more aurora activity...although you're bound to see the lights in October, November, December, January and February if you spend enough time looking up.

 Midnight-to-2am is the best time to see the northern lights but they may occur anytime from sunset to sunrise.
 The later you can stay awake the better chance of getting to witness the grandeur of the northern lights.
 If you have clear earth weather and active space weather we highly suggest staying at your post until dawn.

 The aurora borealis, also known as the northern lights, form when charged particles emitted from the sun (solar wind) get caught up in the earth's magnetic field and collide with atoms and molecules in our atmosphere.
 These collisions release little photons of light 50-300 miles high in our ionosphere.
 The rays that you see are our magnetic field getting illuminated by the incoming energy.
 It's like throwing dye in the sky.